austinmoody/things-mcp/README.md

 - **show_today_list**: Navigate to the Things "Today" list view
   - No parameters required
   - Opens Things app and displays today's tasks

+- **show_inbox**: Navigate to the Things "Inbox" list view
+  - No parameters required
+  - Opens Things app and displays unorganized tasks

+- **show_upcoming**: Navigate to the Things "Upcoming" list view
+  - No parameters required
+  - Opens Things app and displays future scheduled tasks

+- **show_anytime**: Navigate to the Things "Anytime" list view
+  - No parameters required
+  - Opens Things app and displays tasks scheduled for anytime

+- **show_someday**: Navigate to the Things "Someday" list view
+  - No parameters required
+  - Opens Things app and displays someday/maybe tasks

+- **show_projects**: Navigate to the Things "Projects" list view
+  - No parameters required
+  - Opens Things app and displays all active projects

+- **show_areas**: Navigate to the Things "Areas" list view
+  - No parameters required
+  - Opens Things app and displays all areas of responsibility

+- **show_logbook**: Navigate to the Things "Logbook" view
+  - No parameters required
+  - Opens Things app and displays completed tasks and projects

 **Content Creation Tools:**
 - **add_todo**: Create new to-do items